WeiMing1100/FYP-2-Korean-Idol-Face-Recognition-with-Explanation-/README.md

 # Korean Idol Face Recognition with Explanation
-This project focuses on building a **Korean Idol Face Recognition web application** using deep learning's Convolutional Neural Network(CNN) and have explanation using Explainable Artificial Intelligence(XAI)
+This project is my Final Year Project (FYP) and focuses on building a **Korean Idol Face Recognition web application** using deep learning's Convolutional Neural Network (CNN) and have explanation using Explainable Artificial Intelligence (XAI)

 The list of Korean Idols covered is based on the **Top 25 best female dancers in KPOP** from